PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Forge's Steelhardt used Siberys shards as a conduit.
 In all other warforged in his batch, only having a Siberys shard wasn't enough, since there was no aspect of Khyber attached to their soul/in the Steelhardt.
 		- Hence why Vorak's transfer was tainted as well.
 His Steelhardt used a Khyber shard conduit, but there was no aspect of Siberys in him.
 		- Since Forge died in proximity to Lick's father's FKD fragment, an aspect of Khyber attached to his soul, which, in addition to the Siberys Dragonshard conduit in his Steelhardt, meant he retained his memories AND his sanity.
-		- This information about the missing traits is not currently known **(Maybe geralt's parents knew about it, maybe they hid the info somewhere?
-Aeren d'Cannith may help the party discover it?)**
+		- This information about the missing traits is not currently known **(Vorak stole most of the schematics, which were scattered in various locations for furture quests)
-	- All subsequent batches were made with these methods, using the souls of dead soldiers, however they were stripped of their mortal memories.
+	- All subsequent batches were made with these methods, using the souls of dead sldiers, however they were stripped of their mortal memories.
 This was the only work-around House Cannith could devise to prevent these new Warforged from losing their minds.
 - Human General of **House Cannith (Or maybe some other affiliation makes more sense?)**
 - In a **battle during the last war (The same battle Woe died to Lick's father in?)**, he sacrificed himself for his men and lost his life in an **explosion I set off to overtake the enemy**
 	- Woe and Forge were fighting for the same side?
 Forge valued winning the battle/war over the lives of his own men.
 While Woe and Lick's father were engaged in battle, Forge made the decision to sacrifice himself and his entire squad to blow up and destroy the **target (what was the target/what was this battle being fought for?)**.